Plug-In Solar in Vermont — Legal

 What You Can Do

-Once signed: install up to 1,200W without Green Mountain Power or other utility approval or permits.
+Install up to 1,200W without Green Mountain Power or other utility approval or permits (effective July 1, 2026).
 Tenants must give 10 days written notice to landlord before installing.
+If landlord does not respond within 10 days, tenant may proceed.

 What You Can't Do (Yet)